jhipster/generator-jhipster-ionic/README.md

 See [JHipster's security docs](https://www.jhipster.tech/security/#-oauth2-and-openid-connect) to see how to configure JHipster for Okta.

+**NEW:** You can use the [Okta CLI](https://github.com/oktadeveloper/okta-cli) to add JHipster integration in seconds!
+After running `okta register`, run `okta apps create` and select `JHipster`.

-In addition to having a OIDC app for your JHipster backend, you'll need to create a Native app too.
+In addition to having a OIDC app for your JHipster backend, you'll need to create a Native app on Okta too.

 #### Create a Native Application in Okta

 Log in to your Okta Developer account (or [sign up](https://developer.okta.com/signup/) if you don't have an account).

+> You can also use the Okta CLI and run `okta apps create`, using the settings below to configure your app.

 From the **Applications** page, choose **Add Application**.

-On the Create New Application page, select **Native**.
+On the Create New Application page, select **Native**

 Give your app a memorable name, and configure it as follows:

 - Login redirect URIs:
   - `http://localhost:8100/callback`